minneelyyyy/uutils/README.md

 I do not recommend installing these just yet.
 If you want to, you will have to install them all manually.
 Just copy the programs to your chosen install location.

-If you REALLY want to install these, you will have to make just one quick update to the Makefile. go to the $(PROGS) rule, and replace the following line.
+If you REALLY want to install these, the easist way would be to just one quick update to the Makefile. go to the $(PROGS) rule, and replace the following line.

 ```make
 $(PROGS): src/$@.o $(OBJS)